pinterest tag

 Hike Hoodoos and Hills

 Whether you seek a leisurely stroll amidst serene surroundings or crave the exhilaration of conquering rugged terrain, the perfect trail is calling your name.
 Kamloops is a desert-like valley, where the untamed beauty of wide-open grasslands, aromatic sagebrush, majestic ponderosa pine forests, and dramatic landscapes await.
-Explore the 3 Spots to View Hoodoos In Kamloops as well as tons of other incredible hiking.
+Explore the 3 Spots to View Hoodoos in Kamloops, as well as tons of other incredible hiking.

 Lac du Bois Protected Grasslands Area: With its crowd-less trails, Lac Du Bois Grasslands is a hidden gem that offers a captivating hiking experience like no other.
 Lace up those hiking boots and explore trails such as the Mara Trail, which is recommended as a sunrise or sunset hike due to the lack of shade.
-Other noteworthy trails include the Grasslands Community Trail, Deep Lake Extended Loop, and Cinnamon Ridge Trail, which treats you to epic views of Kamloops’ iconic hoodoos.
+Other noteworthy trails include the Grasslands Community Trail, Deep Lake Extended Loop, and Cinnamon Ridge Trail, which treat you to epic views of Kamloops’ iconic hoodoos.

 Stop at Lac Du Bois on your drive from Kamloops to Clearwater